CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 >**Note 1:** The current version can run simulations for system with 1 or 2 peptide sequences; each with maximum length of 30 residues.
 If system contains only 1 peptide sequence, then sequence 1 and 2 should be the same in the 'input.txt'

->**Note 2:** The current version only allows annealing simulation with a fixed set of temperatures.
-Please do not change the value of 'annealing'.
-Upcoming version will allow user to define annealing temperatures and time to run annealing simulation.
+>**Note 2:** The current version allows annealing simulation with a default set of temperatures (annealing = 0) or a user-defined temperatures (annealing = 1).

 >**Note 3:** If an error is returned and the simulation is terminated during the generating of initital configuration.
 Adding another parameter to the end of **input.txt**:
 >
 >	*sidechainmove* = value that is larger than 3.0
 >
 >It is recommended to increase only 0.5 at a time starting from 3.0.
 A very large number will make the initial configuration generation very slow`
-- **submissionscript.sh** is an example of bash script that is used to submit a job.
-This file is in the most basic format and will need to be modified according to your computer system.
+- **parallelscript.csh** is an example of the tcsh script that is used to submit a job on an HPC system.
+This file will need to be modified according to users' computer system.
-- **nohup.out** shows an example of successful initial configuration generation.
-If your screen-written output look like this and no error showed, the initial configuration is successulffy generated. *nohup.out* must be deleted before any simulation if it exists to avoid being confused by old data.
+- The **.out** file shows an example of successful initial configuration generation.
+If your screen-written output look like this and no error showed, the initial configuration is successulffy generated.
+This *.out* file must be deleted before any simulation if it exists to avoid being confused by old data.
 - 5 empty directories for data recording must be created before submitting a job.
 The names of these directories must be exact.
 	- `/checks/`: files for checking if the initial configuration is created correctly
-	- `/inputs/`: files to record residue id and positions for each peptide sequence
+	- `/inputs/`: files to record residue id (identity.inp and identity2.inp), positions for each peptide sequence (chninfo-n1.data and chninfo-n2.data), reduced annealing temperatures (annealtemp_*), and reduced simulation temperature (simtemp)
 	- `/outputs/`: output files for each simulation round
 	- `/parameters/`: sidechain parameters generated from the inital configuration step that are required for simulation steps
 	- `/results/`:  simulation results for data analysis